giovanniguidi/COVID-19-italy/README.md

 ### COVID-19 analyis

-This is a simple analyis of the spread of COVID-19 in italy
+This repo contains some tools to analyse and model the spread of COVID-19 in italy

 ### Data

-Clone the repo from the github account of the official italian autorities (Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile).
-This is updated on a daily basis.
+Clone the repo from the official italian autorities github account (Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile).
+This should be updated on a daily basis.

 https://github.com/pcm-dpc/COVID-19

 Run the notebook for an exploratory data analysis with some plots

-### The model
+### The baseline model

 The SIR epidemic model is a simple mathematical description of the spread of a disease in a population.